kantondev/stringine/javascript/docs.md

 `uppercaseEnd(str, count)` -- Converts the specified amount of characters from the end of the provided string to uppercase.

-`randomChars(length, charMap)` -- Generates a sequence of random characters, as instructed by the character map.
+`randomChars(length, charMap)` -- Generates a sequence of random characters, as instructed by the character map (which is an array).

 You can get built-in character maps from the `charMap` object (explained further in the Other resources section).